The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Literature review

-The study of collaborative forms in the container shipping industry has gained interest in recent years. \cite{song2003a} studied competition and co-operation in ports and coined the term \textit{co-opetition}.
-By integrating speed optimization and BAP and minimizing both fuel consumption and departure delay at the port, the model presented in \cite{du2011a} acts as a coordination mechanism between the port and the shipping line showing the potential cost savings for both stakeholders.
-Similarly, \cite{sun2018a} defines an iterative negotiation mechanism that considers the waiting time at port as the indicator for the quality of the berth plan. \cite{wang2015a} presented two collaborative methods between shipping line companies and port operators where the aim is to create a win-win situation by balancing the priorities of both parties and encouraging them to share true information. \cite{lalla-ruiz2016a} proposes a cooperative search for the discrete BAP based on a grouping strategy.
-Individuals are organized into groups where they can only share information with other individuals from the same group. \cite{notteboom2017a} investigates alliance formations in container shipping by studying their strategies when choosing ports. \cite{venturini2017a} introduced the MPBAP for the first time which can be seen as a problem with a high degree of collaboration.
-They presented a mixed-integer problem formulation to solve it which is used as a reference for the one presented in this paper. \cite{dulebenets2018a} presented the collaborative berth allocation problem (CBAP), which is a variation of the BAP that also allows to divert vessels to another terminal when there is a peak demand, and solved it using a memetic algorithm.
-Collaboration is also studied by integrating berth allocation with other scheduling problems such as ship routing. \cite{pang2014a} studied such integration for a feeder company operating both vessels and container terminals and also considered transhipments.
+{The MPBAP introduced by \cite{venturini2017a} can be seen as a problem with a high degree of collaboration and} the study of different collaborative forms in the container shipping industry has gained interest in recent years. \cite{song2003a} studied competition and co-operation in ports and coined the term \textit{co-opetition}. \cite{wang2015a} presented two collaborative methods between shipping line companies and port operators where the aim is to create a win-win situation by balancing the priorities of both parties and encouraging them to share true information. \cite{lalla-ruiz2016a} proposed a cooperative search for the discrete BAP based on a grouping strategy.
+Individuals are organized into groups where they can only share information with other individuals from the same group. \cite{notteboom2017a} investigated alliance formations in container shipping by studying their strategies when choosing ports. \cite{dulebenets2018a} presented the collaborative berth allocation problem (CBAP), which is a variation of the BAP that also allows to divert vessels to another terminal when there is a peak demand, and solved it using a memetic algorithm.
+Collaboration is also studied by integrating berth allocation with other scheduling problems such as ship routing. \cite{pang2014a} studied such integration for a feeder company operating both vessels and container terminals. {This study also considered transhipments of containers but did not cover speed optimization.}